Connect Child Check-In system (Legacy)

 The Brother QL-820NWB supports both single-colour 'black' and two-colour black/red printing when used in conjunction with special supported label stock - a sample roll is supplied with the printer.
 For Mac and Windows devices, you can only use the black/red label stock by first adjusting the printer settings and changing the Paper Type field to Black & Red instead of Monochrome.

-Note: the ChurchSuite Connect app for Android devices only supports the use of single-colour (black) labels, and does not support the use of two-colour red/black label stocks.
-The use of Black & Red labels with the Android Connect app will result in a printing error: 'Error_Wrong_Label'.
+Note: The ChurchSuite Connect app for Android devices only supports single-colour (black) labels and does not support two-colour red/black label stocks.
+Using Black and red labels with the Android Connect app will result in a printing error: 'Error_Wrong_Label'.

 Large or small labels?